Joliet Diocese Sexual Abuse Attorney

-The Catholic Church is one of the most powerful institutions in the world.
+The Catholic Diocese is one of the most powerful institutions in the world.
 For centuries, the church has stood as a beacon for faith, community, and tradition.
-Unfortunately, in recent decades, the Catholic Church has become associated with a far more painful subject: sexual abuse.
+Unfortunately, in recent decades, the Roman Catholic Diocese of Joliet has become associated with a far more painful subject: allegations of sexual misconduct.

 Priests and other members of the clergy in the Joliet, IL Diocese have allegedly used their positions of power to abuse the most vulnerable members of their congregations.
 Through the years, more and more victims have come forward with stories of trusted faith leaders taking advantage of their roles as mentors to prey upon their followers.
 Children, in particular, have fallen victim to this kind of predatory behavior.

 Rosenfeld Injury Lawyers LLC is committed to holding the Joliet Diocese accountable for the acts of their priests and other officials who have sexually abused and assaulted others.
-We have experience prosecuting Church sex abuse cases and stand ready to assist you with your case.
-Contact our Joliet Diocese sexual abuse lawyers today.
+We have experience prosecuting clergy abuse cases involving the sexual abuse of children and stand ready to assist you with your case.
+Contact our law firm today.

 |Name:||Date of Ordination:||Action Taken:||Current Status:|